MARS: Masked Automatic Ranks Selection in Tensor Decompositions: EXPERIMENTS

 \subsection{MNIST 2FC-Net}

-In this experiment, we compare against LR-BTNN~\cite{hawkins2019bayesian} on the MNIST dataset~\cite{lecun1998mnist}.
-In this task, both MARS and LR-BTNN aim to automatically select ranks in a relatively small classification neural network with two TT-decomposed fully-connected layers of sizes $784 \times 625$ and $625 \times 10$.
-As proposed by~\citet{hawkins2019bayesian}, we take the following dimensions factorizations of the TT-layers: $(n_1, n_2, n_3, n_4) = (7, 4, 7, 4)$, $(m_1, m_2, m_3, m_4) = (5, 5, 5, 5)$ and $(n_1, n_2) = (25, 25)$, $(m_1, m_2) = (5, 2)$ for the first and second layer respectively.
-All the initial ranks are set to $20$ which gives $18\times$ compression at the start.
+In this experiment, we compare MARS against the LR-BTNN method of~\citet{hawkins2021bayesian} on the MNIST~\citep{lecun1998mnist} dataset.
+In this task, both methods aim to automatically select ranks in a relatively small image classification neural network with two TT-decomposed fully-connected layers of sizes $784 \times 625$ and $625 \times 10$.
+As proposed by~\citet{hawkins2021bayesian}, we take the following dimensions factorization of the TT-layers: $(n_1, n_2, n_3, n_4) = (7, 4, 7, 4)$, $(m_1, m_2, m_3, m_4) = (5, 5, 5, 5)$ and $(n_1, n_2) = (25, 25)$, $(m_1, m_2) = (5, 2)$ for the first and second layer, respectively.
+All the initial ranks are set to $20$, which gives $18\times$ compression at the start.

-We evaluate MARS in two modes on this task: soft compression ($\alpha=-1.5$, $\pi=10^{-1}$) and hard compression ($\alpha=-1.75$, $\pi=10^{-2}$).
-In each mode, we train 10 networks from different random initializations and average the results.
-Table~\ref{tab:mnist_2fc} shows that MARS significantly surpasses the approach of~\citet{hawkins2019bayesian} in this task both in terms of compression and final accuracy, even though LR-BTNN is specifically tailored for Tensor Train decomposition, whereas MARS is a general tensor compression technique.
+We execute MARS in two modes for this task: soft compression mode ($\alpha=-1.5$, $\pi=10^{-1}$) and hard compression mode ($\alpha=-1.75$, $\pi=10^{-2}$).
+In each mode, we trained 10 networks from different random initializations and averaged the results. \Cref{tab:mnist_2fc} shows that MARS surpasses the approach of~\citet{hawkins2021bayesian} in this task both in terms of compression and final accuracy, even though LR-BTNN is specifically tailored for the Tensor Train decomposition.

-We would also like to note that ensemble of small MAP networks, obtained in soft compression mode, gives accuracy of $\bm{98.9\%}$.
-We argue that compact tensorized networks ensembling might be a promising research direction.
+We would also like to note that an ensemble of small MAP networks, obtained in the soft compression mode, gives the accuracy of $\bm{98.9\%}$.
+We argue that compact TNN ensembling might be a promising research direction.

-Figure~\ref{fig:mnist_ttfc1} shows the bar plot of $\bm{\phi}$ values of the three masks corresponding to the first TT-layer.
-We see that the relaxed MAP estimate is actually quite close to deterministic binary masks.
+\Cref{fig:mnist_ttfc1} shows the bar plot of $\bm{\phi}$ values of the three masks corresponding to the first TT-layer.
+We see that the relaxed MAP estimate is actually quite close to the deterministic binary masks.
 After rounding to strictly binary values and applying the resulted masks to the TT-cores, the ranks of the first layer shrink to $(r_0, r_1, r_2, r_3, r_4) = (1, 4, 3, 4, 1)$ which leads to more than $556\times$ layer compression.